Gao-Kun-Lab/Enhance-Grounding-DINO/readme.md

 You can put the individual data sets in `./detection_data` and the data organization directory tree reference file './detection_data/datasets.txt'

 ## 3. Environments
-It is recommended to refer to the 'mmdetection' official tutorial after installation, and add `.py` file required by the model according to the actual situation.

 Python 3.8.18 NVCC 11.7
 ```bash
 # create env